 Take the next step – Make the connection.

-Every day, Veterans connect with useful resources and effective ways of reducing their reckless behavior.
+Every day, Veterans who served in the Army, Marine Corps, Navy, Air Force, and Coast Guard connect with useful resources and effective ways of reducing their reckless behavior.
 If reckless behavior is affecting your health and well-being or getting in the way of your relationships, work, or daily activities, you may want to reach out for support.
 Consider connecting with:

 Explore these resources for more information about reckless behavior in Veterans.